 Question 7: Have you reviewed your particular case with an attorney licensed in the state you are handling?

-Clearly, the Made Whole Doctrine is not a singular legal theory uniformly applied and interpreted in all the states.
-Because it is complicated and varied, it is easy to make mistakes in an unfamiliar jurisdiction.
-If you were to Google Search the Made Whole Doctrine in Delaware, you may find some references indicating that Delaware does not have any case law applying the Made Whole Doctrine in the state.
+If you were to Google “Delaware Made Whole Doctrine”, you may find some references indicating that Delaware does not have any case law applying the made whole doctrine.
 This, in turn, might lead you to conclude that the doctrine has not been adopted in Delaware.

 However, PIP subrogation is governed by statute 2118 of the Delaware code, and section (g) states that subrogated rights shall be limited to the maximum amounts of the tortfeasor’s liability insurance coverage available for the injured party, after the injured party’s claim has been settled or otherwise resolved.
-So again, PIP subrogation is defined by statute in Delaware and it requires that the injured party settle or otherwise resolve their claim.
-Practically speaking, this accounts for the Delaware’s dearth of case law, yet also operates as an adoption of the Made Whole Doctrine.
+This sounds a lot like a made whole rule, doesn’t it?

-Whatever the legal issue, the Made Whole Doctrine reminds us of the importance of utilizing a subrogation professional licensed in the jurisdiction at issue.
+Whatever the legal issue, the made whole doctrine reminds us of the importance of utilizing a subrogation professional licensed in the jurisdiction at issue.
 State subrogation and insurance law vary so much that without in-depth knowledge of subrogation law in that specific jurisdiction, you risk your claim being denied even in a case where you do have a right to subrogate.